-The complainant, respondent and witnesses will not be retaliated against by the Company, or suffer any negative employment consequences for complaining or cooperating in an investigation
+The complainant, witnesses and any victims will not be retaliated against by the Company, or suffer any negative employment consequences for complaining or cooperating in an investigation.

-11.7 Timeline
+17.7 Timeline

 To optimise procedural fairness and accurate recollection of events by all parties, an employee should seek to initiate any complaint procedure promptly after incident occurrence, whether this be through consultation with the Contact Officer, or via formal or informal processes.
 Investigations should commence within 5 days, and should be completed within 30 days, where practicable.